yangshun/tech-interview-handbook/non-technical/resume.md

 - Be consistent about the way you format your resume.
 Italics, underline, bold, and how they are used.
 - Keep to a single standard font (avoid fancy fonts like Comic Sans or whatever) and do not have too many varying styles/font sizes/color
 - Be consistent about the way you list your dates (eg. May 2011 - Aug 2011).
 Avoid using numerals for both month and date due to the difference in style for MMDD and DDMM in different countries.
 Dates like "Aug 2011 - June 12" just show that you have zero attention to detail.
 - Unless you are applying for a design job, just stick to the standard "table" style for the resume.
-There is nothing wrong with the standard style, and it helps the recruiter screen your resume more efficiently since they asre trained through experience to read that format.
+There is nothing wrong with the standard style, and it helps the recruiter screen your resume more efficiently since they are trained through experience to read that format.
 It would also help in the automatic scoring by the ATS.
 The last thing you want is for your application to be rejected because the system could not parse your resume for it to be scored.
 That said, I am not discouraging you from coming up with your own design.
 It is nice to read something different.
 Just be aware of the risks you could be taking.
 - Name your file `firstname_lastname_resume.pdf` instead of `resume.pdf - it is easier for recruiters to search/forward.
 - PDF preferred over Word doc.
 - Be consistent about bullet points.